Title IX at Mayville State University

 Reports of Sexual Harassment and Other Forms of Interpersonal Violence

-If you believe you have been subjected to sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment by a student, employee or third party or have been retaliated against for reporting such behavior, please consult the University’s Policy M613, Sexual Misconduct and Title IX Compliance.
+If you believe you have been subjected to sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment by a student, employee or third party or have been retaliated against for reporting such behavior, please consult the University’s Policy M520.01 Title IX/Sexual Misconduct and Sexual- and Gender-Based Discrimination Policy.

 The Sexual Misconduct and Title IX Compliance Policy is organized as a central, unified policy that covers students, employees, visitors, guests or other third-parties within the University’s control.
 You may report prohibited conduct to the Title IX Coordinator listed above by telephone, email, or in person during regular office hours.
 If you have any questions about the Sexual Misconduct and Title IX Compliance Policy, please contact the Title IX Coordinator.